ConsumerDataStandardsAustralia/infosec/README.md

 # Consumer Data Right Information Security Profile

-## Published Profile is available at: https://consumerdatastandardsaustralia.github.io/infosec/
+### The latest Information Security Profile Draft is published at: https://consumerdatastandardsaustralia.github.io/infosec/

-## Consumer Data Standards Web Site: https://consumerdatastandards.org.au/
+The Information Security Profile draft is evolving as decisions are made.

+## Data61 and the standards

 Data61 has been appointed as technical advisor to the interim data standards body by the Australian federal government, as part of the introduction of [Consumer Data Right](https://www.accc.gov.au/focus-areas/consumer-data-right "ACCC Consumer Data Right webpage") legislation to give Australians greater control over their data.

-The current Information Security Profile draft standard that is evolving as decisions are made.

-## Links
+### Please visit the Consumer Data Standards Web Site at: https://consumerdatastandards.org.au/

-### Newsletters
+## Newsletters

 #### You can subscribe to and view CDR Information Security newsletters [here](https://us18.campaign-archive.com/home/?u=fb3bcb1ec5662d9767ab3c414&id=d59b5d73bc)

-### Change Log
+## Change Log
 #### The change log can be found [here](CHANGELOG.md)

-### Workshop Material
+## Workshop Material

 #### Presentation Slides [16th November 2018 Workshop](workshops/InfoSecWorkshop16112018.pdf)